macsj200/JavaPokemon/README.md

 JavaPokemon
 ===========

-A pokemon clone written in Java
+A Pokemon clone written in Java